playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 const { tablize } = require('batteries-not-included/utils');

 /**
  * @type <Record<string, number>> A record of the word and score.
-Should start at 0
+Should start at 0.
  * This should be replaced by a database for persistence.
 This is just a demo and as
- * such simply mutates this object to be stateful
+ * such simply mutates this object to be stateful.
  */
 const state = {};

 /**
- * A function that accepts a string, then returns the action and the word to score */ const getIsPlusOrMinus = str => {
+ * A function that accepts a string, then returns the action and the word to score.
+ */
+const getIsPlusOrMinus = str => {
 	// Accept em-dash for cases like MacOS turning -- into an emdash